Skip to main content

 It was a human disaster on a colossal scale, but it’s also a story with strong links to the history of Lloyd’s, where the ship was insured for over £1m.

-At the time of the disaster, the market – and the media – was still in the early stages of using wireless telegraphy to communicate with ships at sea.
+At the time of the disaster, the market, and the media, were still in the early stages of using wireless telegraphy to communicate with ships at sea.
 Lloyd’s was a significant contributor to the new technology and, with the help of inventor Guglielmo Marconi, had set up signal stations from Cornwall to Canada so that vessels crossing the Atlantic could communicate with land.

-The Lloyd’s signal station in Halifax, Nova Scotia, was called Cape Race, and was the first to hear the news that the ship was sinking.
+Cape Race, Lloyd's signal sataion in Halifax Nova Scotia, was the first to hear the news that the ship was sinking.
 Other signal stations issued conflicting reports, resulting in great confusion.
-Two days later, some newspapers still thought the Titanic had survived, and was being towed to Halifax.
+Two days later, some newspapers still thought the Titanic had survived and was being towed to Halifax.

 Lloyd’s, however, understood the situation.
 Underwriters began to trade ‘overdue insurance’ – a form of reinsurance commonly purchased after a marine incident.